 Putting It All Together

 Why would we want to manually alter the _N_ variable?
 First of all, it is automatically dropped.
-If we want want a temporary counter variable in a data step, that is not retained, the _N_ variable is safe to use.
+If we want a temporary counter variable in a data step, that is not retained, the _N_ variable is safe to use.

 A quite common use of the _N_ variable in the SAS data step is the DoW Loop.
 Take a look at the example below.
 Here, I use a DoW Loop to read the data set have instead of the implicit data step loop.
 Is the value of _N_ ever incremented?
 No! _N_ remains one through the entire data step because it never passes by the Data Statement again.

 data test4; do until (lr); set have end=lr; put _N_=; end; run;

 However, it does not take much work to manually increment the _N_ variable to out liking.
 Take a look at the data step below.
-Here, I use _N_ as a counter varaible and manually increments its value each time the explicit Do Loop increments.
+Here, I use _N_ as a counter variable and manually increments its value each time the explicit Do Loop increments.
 Consequently, the data step below prints the same values to the log as the first data step in the post.
 Only in the code below, I manually increment the value, while the data step internally increments the value of _N_ in the first data step.
 I use this technique in the post Working with Consecutive Events in SAS.

 data test5; do _N_=1 by 1 until (lr); set have end=lr; put _N_=; end; run;